Bill Johnson (film and television actor)

 Bill Johnson (born December 16, 1951) is an American actor, known for his role as Leatherface in the 1986 horror film The Texas Chainsaw Massacre 2.

 Career

 Texas Chainsaw Massacre 2

 Johnson was chosen to play Leatherface in The Texas Chainsaw Massacre 2.
 Despite negative reviews from critics due in part to the film relying much more on gore and black comedy than its predecessor, the film has become a cult classic and it gained Johnson notoriety as one of the six actors to have portrayed the character.

 Other projects

 Johnson also appeared in the Ultima series of role-playing games, as the voice of the Guardian, the final antagonist of the Ultima series.
+He appears as the Guardian in 5 games: Ultima VII: The Black Gate, Ultima Underworld II: Labyrinth of Worlds, Ultima VII Part II: Serpent Isle, Ultima VIII: Pagan, and Ultima IX: Ascension.
 He also likes to act in the local theaters.